 Nitrogen Fixation by Legumes

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 Biological Nitrogen Fixation

-Nitrogen Fixation Efficiency and Nitrogen Fertilization
+Nitrogen Fixation Efficiency And Nitrogen Fertilization

 Some legumes are better at fixing nitrogen than others.
-Common beans are poor fixers (less than 50 lbs per acre) and fix less than their nitrogen needs.
-Maximum economic yield for beans in New Mexico requires an additional 30–50 lbs of fertilizer nitrogen per acre.
+Common beans are poor fixers (less than 50 lb N per acre) and fix less than their nitrogen needs.
+Maximum economic yield for beans in New Mexico requires an additional 30–50 lb of fertilizer nitrogen per acre.
 However, if beans are not nodulated, yields often remain low, regardless of the amount of nitrogen applied.
 Nodules apparently help the plant use fertilizer nitrogen efficiently.

 Nitrogen Return to the Soil and Other Crops